yriyriyri/voxllinktree/README.md

 - basic on-screen display of frames per second (fps) for performance debugging
 - _logic_:
   - tracks frame times in a useEffect hook, updating a small text overlay every 0.5s

+**animated ascii voxl os logo**
+- renders an ascii-art version of the voxl os logo, scaled dynamically based on viewport or settings
+- applies a custom “ordered dithering” algorithm to emulate different brightness levels in ascii characters
+- _methods_:
+  - `renderAsciiLogo(textCanvas, scale)`: draws or updates the ascii logo, recalculating characters according to size/dithering parameters

+**node information readout**
+- a textual listing of node coordinates and assigned labels, displayed in a ui panel or overlay
+- each entry can be hovered or clicked to highlight the associated node in the 3d scene
+- _logic_:
+  - displays current information about each node in a left side readout as the nodes are organised by a criteria while assigning to labels the least relevant nodes will have a smaller readout on the overlay

+**2d line overlay**
+- on hover, draws a line in a 2d canvas between the hovered node label in the left pane and the corresponding node label in the 3d scene overlay
+- animates the line drawing progressively, resetting when the hover leaves
+- _logic_:
+  - renders a transparent `<canvas>` on top of the screen, recalculates the line each frame in `animateScene()`

+**developer “stream”**
+- a small video overlay that automatically loops through short dev clips from a predefined list
+- metadata such as dev name is inferred by parsing the current video filename
+- _logic_:
+  - `handleVideoEnded()`: picks a new random video from `allVideos` whenever the current one finishes

+**mobile layout**
+- a responsive, mobile-oriented version of the interface, with unique layout constraints (reduced camera rotation, simplified 3d interactions)
+- supports orbital interaction where the user can drag the scene or pinch to zoom in/out
+- _methods_:
+  - `setupMobileControls(camera, renderer)`: adds touch-based orbital controls
+  - `adjustLayoutForMobile()`: rearranges or hides certain ui elements to optimize smaller screens

 === technical stack